-- Annual Leave: An employee is entitled to pay 10 days that must be utilized within a year after attainment otherwise it is forfeited.
-However, a payment in lieu of annual leave option is made available to the employee and employer. - Sick Leave: An employee is entitled to paid 10 days and where an employee is must from work for at least 3 days, a medical certificate must be provided for the sick leave to be paid.
-Additionally, an employee may carry forward unused sick leave that must not exceed 20 days in a given year. - Maternity Leave: A female employee is entitled to maternity leave of 6 weeks with two options on how it is supposed to be paid: i.
+- i.
+Annual Leave: an employee is entitle to 10 days leave entitlement after providing employment service to the same employer for 12 consecutive months including probation period.
+An employee also entitles to take leave on a pro rata basis within the current year.
+Unutilized annual leave can be carried forwards to that next 12 months with the maximum of 20 days and may be extended by an agreement made between the employer and employee.
+However, a payment in lieu of annual leave option is made available to the employee and employer. - ii.
+Sick Leave: An employee is entitled to paid 10 days and where an employee is absent from work due to sickness.
+Medical certificate is required if an employee is sick for at least 3 days..
+Additionally, an employee may carry forward unused sick leave that must not exceed 20 days in a given year. - iii.
+Maternity Leave: A female employee is entitled to maternity leave of 6 weeks with two options on how it is supposed to be paid: i.
 4 weeks full pay and 2 unpaid weeks ii.
-2/3 of the wage to be paid out in 6 full weeks It is unlawful for an employer to terminate a female employee during her pregnancy except on a ground unrelated to pregnancy or birth of child. d.
+2/3 of the wage to be paid out in 6 full weeks It is unlawful for an employer to terminate a female employee during her pregnancy except on a ground unrelated to pregnancy or birth of child. - iv.
 Paternity Leave: A male is entitled to 5 days paid paternity leave if it is confirmed through a letter from the partner or birth certificate that he is the father of the new born baby.